 New York, NY 10011

-Please be advised that funds to cover any checks submitted to The New School must be available at the time checks are submitted.
+Be advised that funds to cover any checks submitted to The New School must be available at the time checks are submitted.
 See the Returned Check Policy section below for more information.
-If the office is closed, you can use the drop box located at the security desk at 72 Fifth Avenue.
-Students can make payment by check using the authorization forms provided at the location.

 All checks returned from the bank are automatically redeposited for payment.
 If, for any reason, a check does not clear for payment after being deposited a second time, a penalty of $30 is charged to the student's account.
 The university cannot presume that the student has withdrawn from classes because the check has not cleared or has been stopped; payment and penalty remain due.
 Payment for the amount of the returned check and the $30 returned check fee must be made with cash, certified bank check, or money order; another personal check will not be accepted.